 When you picture The Hostess City, what do you imagine?
 Probably visions of cobblestone streets and historic mansions, but what about the famous Savannah, GA, oak trees?
 These beauties decorate the city and have become a signature of southern cities like Savannah.
+Come explore these natural gems up close, located within walking distance of The Inn on West Liberty.
 It would be a shame to leave without visiting a few of the best places to spot them.
 Here are our favorite places to snap a few photos of these centuries-old oak trees.

 You Have to Visit These Spots to See the Savannah, GA, Oak Trees